KiltedCode/khandaria-campaign/sessions/2025/2025-03-27-dino-on-ramp.md

 driver seems to be in charge, slightly nicer

 magma elemental vomits lava
-`Cedric` summons another, that vomits as well
+`Caedric` summons another, that vomits as well
 `Valdrin` moves up to wall
 t-rex advance and archers shoot
 `Qa'dat` cast **air geyser** on driver